gregorio-project/latin-ecclesiastic-accents/corpus/Vulgate_with_accents/README.md

 ------------

-Every feedback will be welcome!
+Every feedback and correction will be welcome!

 A monk of Saint-Joseph Abbey, Flavigny-sur-Ozerain, Burgundy, France (www.clairval.com)